-- Exports to the EU from East African Community are mainly coffee, cut flowers, tea, tobacco, fish and vegetables.
+- Exports to the EU from the East African Community are mainly coffee, cut flowers, tea, tobacco, fish and vegetables.

 - Imports from the EU into the region are dominated by machinery and mechanical appliances, equipment and parts, vehicles and pharmaceutical products.

-The EU and East African Community
+The EU and the East African Community

 Burundi, Rwanda, Tanzania and Uganda are on the UN’s list of Least Developed Countries (LDCs), while Kenya is a non-LDC.